shopware/docs/resources/guidelines/testing/store/quality-guidelines-apps/README.md

 ### Menu entries in the main menu not allowed

-Menu entries in the main menu of the administration are not allowed because of the look and feel.
+Menu entries in the main menu of the Administration are not allowed because of the look and feel.

 ### Automated code tests with Cypress